Cay-Zhang/SwiftSpeech/README.md

 .onCancelRecording(appendAction: (SwiftSpeech.Session) -> Void)
 ```

 The second kind gives you utter control over the whole lifespan of a `SwiftSpeech.Session`.
 It runs the provided closures after a recording was started/stopped/cancelled.
-Inside the closures, you will have aceess to the corresponding `SwiftSpeech.Session`, which is discussed [below](#swiftspeech.session).
+Inside the closures, you will have access to the corresponding `SwiftSpeech.Session`, which is discussed [below](#swiftspeech.session).

 ```swift
 // 3